Japan seeks 'fairness' in currency talks with US, Prime Minister Ishiba says

-TOKYO : Japan will emphasise "fairness" in any discussions with the U.S. on exchange rates, Prime Minister Shigeru Ishiba said on Sunday, as bilateral trade talks grab global attention in President Donald Trump's tariff offensive.
+TOKYO: Japan will emphasise "fairness" in any discussions with the US on exchange rates, Prime Minister Shigeru Ishiba said on Sunday (Apr 20), as bilateral trade talks grab global attention in President Donald Trump's tariff offensive.

 Ishiba said specific discussions on currency policy will be made between Finance Minister Katsunobu Kato and Treasury Secretary Scott Bessent.